AM311/Cybersecurity_Report/home.md

  - **1** VM running **Kali Linux**;

 All machines can be installed as virtual machines; for doing so, any virtualization software is good.
-OS versions are not mandatory, but all necessary features must it is required that all needed functionalities are kept the same.
+OS versions are not mandatory, but all necessary features must be kept the same.

 DETTAGLI TECNICI SU CONFIGURAZIONI VIRTUALBOX E VERSIONI SOFTWARE

+### Setting up the environment

 RIMANDO A CONFIGURAZIONI COME DA SCENARIO --> CITARE PRINCIPALI MODI PER REALIZZARE LO SCENARIO

 ## Let's start Hacking!